Gisleburt/open-metaverse-id/README.md

   there any benefits I might have missed to doing this?

 - Do we have an ethical responsibility to mitigate abuse?
-Is it possible to mitigate abuse without infringing on the freedoms of people who might be at higher risk of abuse (think journalists in totalitarian ?
+Is it possible to mitigate abuse without infringing on the freedoms of people who might be at higher risk of abuse (think journalists under totalitarian governments, protest groups trying to organise, etc)?

+- What else have I not thought about here?
+    - Crypto Wallet addresses use hashed public keys, not the key itself, why?